Reporting to Title IX for a University Investigation

-You can review the most up to date policies for Title IX on the Office of Equal Opportunity website.
+You can review the most up-to-date policies for Title IX on the Civil Rights and Compliance Office website.
+More resources:

-The Office of Equal Opportunity/Title IX is tasked with promptly responding to complaints of sexual discrimination, sexual harassment, or sexual violence in order to remedy any hostile educational environment created by these behaviors.
+The Civil Rights and Compliance Office/Title IX is tasked with responding to complaints of sexual discrimination, sexual harassment, or sexual violence in order to remedy any hostile educational environment created by these behaviors.

 Quick Facts for Survivors:

 We have confidential Advocates available to offer support and discuss your options for additional care and reporting.
 You can make an appointment by clicking here.

 - If the person that perpetrated sexual discrimination, harassment, or violence against you attends or is employed by Cal Poly – you have the right to request that Title IX carry out a fair, impartial investigation into the incident(s).

 - If the person that perpetrated sexual discrimination, harassment, or violence against you does not attend or is not employed by Cal Poly – the Title IX office does not investigate these matters, but accommodations and safety measures will still be accessible to you.